andydunstall/fuddle/docs/rfcs/20230310_counter_service_demo.md

 To start the counter service cluster, users run `fuddle demo counter`.
 This must display information including:
 * A list of the nodes in the cluster
-* A link to the dashboard URL
 * Show how Fuddle CLI commands to inspect the cluster
-* Show how to add nodes to the cluster (useful for showing rebalancing and cluster updates)
 * Show how to interact with the service

-To interact with the service, users run `fuddle demo counter cli <ID>` which will stream updates to the counter.

-To add nodes to the cluster, run `fuddle demo counter –join`, which will create the same set of nodes but join the existing cluster.

 # Architecture
 ## Services